top of page

 138,69

-The amount can be divided into 15 monthly installments, and is determined in proportion to the duration of the employment relationship and the actual service provided in the period from January 1, 2022, to March 31, 2023.
+The amount is divisible into 15 monthly installments, and is determined proportionally to the duration of the employment relationship and the actual service rendered during the period from January 1, 2022, to March 31, 2023.

-To reiterate, the one-time payment is disbursed in two tranches: one with the remuneration for the month of July 2024 and the other with the remuneration for the month of July 2025.
+We reiterate that the Lump Sum amount will be disbursed in two installments: one with the salaries pertaining to July 2024 and the other with the salaries pertaining to July 2025.

-For apprentices employed as of March 22, 2024, the one-time payment will be disbursed on a pro-rata basis according to the economic treatment under the National Collective Labor Agreement of July 30, 2019, with the same effective dates of July 2024 and July 2025.
+For apprentices employed as of March 22, 2024, the Lump Sum will be disbursed proportionally based on the economic treatment stipulated in the CCNL of July 30, 2019, with the same effective dates of July 2024 and July 2025.

-The one-time payment must be proportionally reduced in case of unpaid absences or leaves of absence.
-It must be re-proportioned for periods of part-time work, for suspensions and/or reductions of working hours agreed upon with a trade union agreement, or in case of hiring/termination, as well as in the case of part-time/full-time transformations and vice versa, or changes in the classification level during the reference period.
+The Lump Sum must be proportionally reduced in cases of unpaid absences or leaves, and must be re-proportioned for periods of part-time work, for suspensions and/or reductions in working hours agreed upon by union agreement, or in cases of hiring/termination, as well as for part-time/full-time conversions and vice versa, or changes in the classification level during its reference period.

-Furthermore, for the purposes of accruing one month of entitlement to the one-time payment, the calculation criterion now consolidated in our National Collective Labor Agreement, which considers a fraction equal to or greater than 15 days as a full month, applies.
+Furthermore, for the purpose of accruing a month's entitlement to the Lump Sum portion, the established calculation criterion in our CCNL applies, which considers any fraction equal to or greater than 15 days as a full month.

-The one-time payment is not relevant for the calculation of any contractual provision, nor is it a relevant amount for the purposes of the Severance Pay (Trattamento di Fine Rapporto).
+The Lump Sum is not relevant for the calculation of any contractual entitlement and is not an amount useful for Severance Pay purposes.

-According to established negotiation practice between the Parties, any amounts already paid by employers as future contractual increases and/or contractual improvements and disbursed from January 1, 2022, are to be considered for all purposes as advances on the “one-time” amounts indicated in the Agreement.
-It is understood that the advance payment on future contractual increases established with the Extraordinary Protocol of December 12, 2022, is not considered as such, as it has currently become a tranche of contractual increase for all purposes as provided for in Article 213 of the National Collective Labor Agreement.
+According to established negotiation practice between the Parties, any amounts already paid by employers as future contractual increases and/or contractual improvements, disbursed from January 1, 2022, are to be considered, for all intents and purposes, advances on the “Lump Sum” amounts indicated in the Agreement.
+It is understood that the advance portion on future contractual increases established by the Extraordinary Protocol of December 12, 2022, is not considered as such, as it has now effectively become a contractual increase installment as stipulated by Article 213 of the CCNL.

-With the supplementary agreement of March 28, 2024, it was confirmed that this last point should be interpreted to mean that the advance on future contractual increases of 30 euros referring to the IV level (and re-parameterized for the other levels), as an increase in the basic pay, and the one-time amounts of 350 euros referring to the IV level (and re-parameterized for the other levels), provided for by the Extraordinary Protocol of December 12, 2022, cannot be absorbed by the salary increases paid from April 2024 to February 2027, nor by the amount as One-Time Payment, payable in July 2024 and July 2025, as provided for in the renewal agreement of March 22, 2024.
+The supplementary agreement of March 28, 2024, confirmed that this latter point should be interpreted to mean that the advance on future contractual increases of EUR 30, referring to Level IV (and re-parameterized for other levels), as an increase in basic salary, and the lump sum amounts of EUR 350, referring to Level IV (and re-parameterized for other levels), stipulated by the Extraordinary Protocol of December 12, 2022, cannot be absorbed by the salary increases disbursed from April 2024 to February 2027, nor by the Lump Sum amount, payable in July 2024 and July 2025, as provided by the renewal agreement of March 22, 2024.

-The Collective Agreement will expire on March 31, 2027, and if, six months after the contractual expiration date, the parties have not reached a renewal agreement, employees must be paid a provisional element of remuneration (so-called: “Contractual Vacancy Indemnity”), for 14 months and quantified at 30% of the forecast IPCA index for the current year (net of important energy items), applied to the minimum contractual salaries in force, including the former cost-of-living allowance.
-The amount of the contractual vacancy indemnity may be absorbed, up to the amount, exclusively by sums granted as an advance or anticipation on future contractual increases subsequent to March 31, 2027.
+The Collective Bargaining Agreement will expire on March 31, 2027, and if, six months after the contractual expiry, the parties have not reached a renewal agreement, employees shall be paid a provisional wage component (the so-called: “Contractual Vacancy Indemnity”), for 14 monthly periods and quantified at 30% of the forecasted HICP index for the current year (net of significant energy components), applied to the current contractual minimum wages, including the former cost-of-living allowance.
+The amount of the contractual vacancy indemnity may be absorbed, up to the corresponding amount, exclusively by sums granted as advances or anticipations on future contractual increases subsequent to March 31, 2027.

-The contractual rule has specified that the contribution to be recognized to the territorial bilateral body at the expense of the company (in the amount of 0.10% of basic pay + cost-of-living allowance) and the worker (in the amount of 0.05% of basic pay + cost-of-living allowance) must be paid for 14 months and includes the contribution to support the activities of the Joint Bilateral Commissions.
+The contractual provision has specified that the contribution to be remitted to the territorial bilateral body, borne by the company (at 0.10% of basic salary + cost-of-living allowance) and by the employee (at 0.05% of basic salary + cost-of-living allowance), must be disbursed for 14 monthly periods and includes the contribution to support the activities of the Bilateral Joint Committees.

-Consequently, the company that omits the payment of the aforementioned contribution is required to pay the employee the Separate Element of Remuneration (E.D.R.), equal to 0.30% of basic pay + cost-of-living allowance, to be paid to the employee for 14 months.
+Consequently, any company that fails to remit the aforementioned contribution is obligated to pay the employee the Distinct Wage Element (E.D.R.), equal to 0.30% of basic salary + cost-of-living allowance, to be disbursed to the employee for 14 monthly periods.

 EST Fund